 With a bit of practice with this site, it can turn out to be a good earner.
 Videos and searching won’t earn you much, but there are some decent paying surveys and some bonus games that make this a site worth considering.

 Looking for a way to make money from home?
 Well, there are plenty of sites out there, but which are worthwhile and which sites do you need to avoid?
 Swagbucks is a site that I’ve been using for over 4 years and can share what it’s all about.

 What is Swagbucks?

 First of all, Swagbucks is not exclusively a survey site.
-Here you can watch videos, search the web, install apps, answer questions, and shop all in return for a currency called (surprisingly) Swagbucks.
+Here you can watch videos, search the web, install apps, answer questions, and shop all in return for a currency called (surprisingly) Swagbucks (or SB).